 How to Clone a Repository

-It is very important for developers to obtain a development copy of an existing central repository.
+It is very important for developers to have a development copy of an existing git repository.
 When the user gets a working copy, all version control operations are managed through his local repository.
 To get a copy of the remote repository the git clone command comes to the rescue.
 It creates a clone/copy of an existing repository into a new directory.
-This tutorial will show how to clone a remote repository.

 git clone <repository-url>